30 May Finding Yoga with Fibromyalgia – Maeve’s story

 I ran a guided relaxation for Maeve that helped her find space around her pain.
 At the end of the session she looked twenty years younger.

-Maeve then resumed a regular practice on her own, going right back to basics and again gradually building up.
+Maeve resumed a regular practice on her own, going right back to basics and again gradually building up.

 Maeve has also been able to go hiking in Albany and take a flight to China, which continues to expand her sense of what is possible.